gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2016-12/index.md

   This release updates the `cloudtrail` module to support archiving of logs.

 Previously, you could either store logs in S3 (for $0.023 per GB) or delete them.
-Now, you can choose to archive [CloudTrail](https://aws.amazon.com/cloudtrail/) logs to AWS Glacier after a certain number of days, where you'll pay just $0.004 per GB.
+Now, you can choose to archive [CloudTrail](https://aws.amazon.com/cloudtrail/) logs to AWS Glacier after a certain number of days, where you&apos;ll pay just $0.004 per GB.
 - ENHANCEMENT: The `cloudtrail` module now exposes a new var, `num_days_after_which_archive_log_data`.
 If set to `0`, archiving is disabled.
 Otherwise, log files are automatically archived after the specified number of days.

 This change is fully backwards-compatible in terms of the vars and outputs, but it makes use of features new to Terraform v0.8 such as conditionals, and therefore requires that you upgrade to Terraform v0.8.1  or higher before using.
-For that reason we have indicated in the version release that this is a "breaking" change.
+For that reason we have indicated in the version release that this is a &quot;breaking&quot; change.

 </div>